wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab2_Email.md

 <br/>
 <br/>

 - The Email will be offered to the agent.
 Click **Accept** to handle the email.
-Send the reply and verify that it is delivered.

 <img align="middle" src="images/Lab2_Agent2.png" width="1000" />
 <br/>
 <br/>

-- Click "Reply" or Reply All" to reply to the email and enter the body of the email and hit send button.
+- Click "Reply" or Reply All" to the email and hit send button.

 - Add wrap up and close the task.